sagarj0/Mega-Med/README.md

 ## Getting Started

-Since this project is under build its backend side, from which it uses api, You need to run its backend on local server too.
+Since this project is under build and its backend side, from which it uses api, You need to run its backend on local server too.
 Do following steps:

 1. Clone the repo

    This repo:
    ```bash
    https://github.com/sagarj0/Mega-Med.git